GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 - Hosting an in-person event with remote attendees.
 	- Group remote attendees into one or more teams consisting only of remote attendees.
 Don't mix and match.
 	- Dedicate an in-person coach to support the remote teams
-	- The dedicated in-person coach is responsible for making sure the A/V connections between the venue and the event team in Microsoft Teams is working
+	- The dedicated in-person coach is responsible for making sure the A/V connections between the venue and the Google Meet for this event is working.
 	- The dedicated in-person coach must represent the remote attendees to the lead coach & other in-person attendees.
 When questions come up online, the dedicated in-person coach can be the one to get the attention of the lead or other in-person coaches.
 - Hosting an event where the attendees are in-person, but the coaches are remote
 	- This is a great solution when you want to host an event for attendees in a different region